""

 • Do you want to learn the primary methods of discourse analysis and how they relate to translation?

-This is a 60 ECTS practical graduate diploma which is closely related to translation studies, but with particular focus on technical translation.
+This is a 60 ECTS practical graduate programme closely related to translation studies, but with particular focus on technical translation.
 Full-time students can complete the programme in one year.

 Programme structure